Whiteknight/ParserObjects/docs/v6/regexes.md

 var numberOfGroups = result.Count; // Just 1, for the overall match
 ```

+**Note:** It is a *modest* performance improvement to use a non-capturing group if you do not need to capture the value.

 ### Zero-Width Lookahead

 The regex engine can lookahead and match additional characters, but not include those as part of the match.
-The Positive lookahead `(?= )` matches true if the match succeeds but does not include that value in the overall match.
-The Negative lookahead `(?! )` matches true if the match does not succeed and will not include any values in the match.
+The Positive lookahead `(?= )` matches true if the pattern succeeds but does not include that value in the overall match.
+The Negative lookahead `(?! )` matches true if the pattern does not succeed and will not include any values in the match.

 ```csharp
 var parser = Regex("a(?=b)");